near/docs/docs/tutorials/contracts/crossword/crossword.md

     near view crossword.friend.testnet get_solution

 In the next section we'll add a simple frontend.
-Following chapters will illustrate more NEAR concepts built on top of this idea.

 ---

 # Add a simple frontend

-This will be the final section in this chapter, where we'll add a simple frontend using React and [`near-api-js`](https://docs.near.org/docs/api/javascript-library) to communicate with the smart contract.
+This will be the final section in this tutorial, where we'll add a simple frontend using React and [`near-api-js`](https://docs.near.org/docs/api/javascript-library) to communicate with the smart contract.

 There will be three main files we'll be working with: